S

 The Journey Behind the Name

-Furthermore, Raima disclosed the intriguing origin of her screen name.
-Contrary to popular belief, “Raima” is not her real name, and she hails from a Punjabi background, making the “Khan” in her name an unoriginal addition.
-She explained that she was advised to alter her name and opted for “Raima” from a provided list.
-Subsequently, she was encouraged to include a last name, and she settled on “Khan.”
+Moreover, Raima disclosed the origin of her screen name.
+Contrary to popular belief, “Raima” isn’t her real name.
+She hails from a Punjabi background, and “Khan” was added as a surname.
+She explained being advised to change her name, selecting “Raima” from a list and later adding “Khan.”